Binary and Extreme Quantization for Computer Vision

 Submission Guidelines

-• Papers included in CVPR proceedings: Submitted (full 8-page) papers must be formatted using the CVPR 2021 template and should adhere to CVPR submission guidelines.
+• Papers included in ICCV proceedings: Submitted (full 8-page) papers must be formatted using the ICCV 2025 template and should adhere to ICCV submission guidelines.
 The maximum file size for submissions is 50MB.
 The CMT-based review process will be double-blind.
 These submissions will be included in the proceedings and must contain new previously unpublished material.

-• Previously published work: We welcome previously published papers from previous CV/ML conferences including CVPR 2021 which are within the scope of the workshop.
+• Previously published work: We welcome previously published papers from previous CV/ML conferences including ICCV 2025 which are within the scope of the workshop.

 • Unpublished work: We also encourage the submission of papers that summarize work in-progress.
 The idea of this type of submission is the dissemination of preliminary results or methods that fall within the overall scope of the workshop.